 Work Actively on Your Mobility and Flexibility for Tournaments

-An excellent level of mobility and flexibility is essential to accurately perform the different jiu-jitsu techniques and transitions.
+An excellent level of mobility and flexibility is essential to perform the different jiu-jitsu techniques and transitions accurately.
 Otherwise, these workouts will help you stay healthy, boost your speed, avoid injuries, and so on.

 As a result, adopting a good stretching and mobility program is essential for tournament and life success.